 \subsection{Online Experiment}

-For the online experiment, we ran both the post-hoc-augmented LinUCB and the context-only LinUCB algorithms on 8 previously unseen food types, 8 attempts per food type, for a total of 64 attempts.
+For the online experiment, we ran both the post-hoc-augmented LinUCB and the context-only LinUCB algorithms on 8 previously unseen food types, 8 attempts per food type, for a total of 64 attempts per trial.
 The 8 food types included 2 ``hard'' foods (carrot and celery), 2 ``medium'' foods (strawberry and cantaloupe), 2 ``soft'' foods (banana and kiwi), and 2 ``hard skin'' foods (cherry tomato and grape).
 In the absence of noise, we would expect the robot to take about 48 attempts to figure out the optimal action for each food item: 6 actions for each of the 8 food items.
-We would hope to decrease that number by a factor of 2 with the post hoc context: 6 actions for each of the 4 haptic categories.
+Given that we expect the optimal action to be knowable from the haptic category, we would hope to decrease that convergence time by a factor of 2 with the post hoc context: 6 actions for each of the 4 haptic categories.

 The results of the experiment are shown in \figref{fig:ada}(Right).
 In this setting, where it is impossible to observe the full loss vector $l_t$, we record cumulative loss $\sum_tl_t[a_t]$ instead of cumulative regret.
 By this metric, we do see some improvement of the post-hoc-augmented agent over the context-only agent.
 Over 3 trials, the former experienced fewer failures, accumulating an average total loss of 22 compared with 27.667 for the context-only learner.